cwk30/cwk30.github.io/Engineering.md

 _Presenting our project at our booth._

 ![SSEF 2013]({{ site.baseurl }}/images/ssef2013me.jpg)
-_Myself, showing my good side.
-Photo: _
+_Me, showing my good side.
+Photo: [eternalzphoenixphotography](https://eternalzphoenixphotography.wordpress.com/)_

 ### We were having so much fun, why stop?
-We discussed with out research mentors at DSO, and 3 of us agreed to extend our project further.
+We discussed with our research mentors at DSO, and 3 of us agreed to extend our project further.
 This time, we were going to build a full UAV.
 We discussed some potential designs:

 ![sketches]({{ site.baseurl }}/images/sketches.jpg)
 _Whiteboard sketches._